 © All rights reserved by Ginger E. Mosher

 In disguise and deception, Satan came “to steal, kill, and destroy” (John 10:10 NASB).
 He lured Adam and Eve to rebel against God’s perfect plan and surrender their authority to him.
 The pain of death and decay was felt for the first time by all creation.
 “But where sin increased, grace abounded all the more” (Romans 5:20 NASB).

-Through Jesus death on the cross and His resurrection, Satan was stripped of all power and authority; but God’s plan for man to reign over creation was restored.
+Through Jesus death on the cross and His resurrection, Satan was stripped of all power and authority and God’s plan for man to reign over creation was restored.
 As coheirs with Christ, all who receive Him as their Lord and Savior receive the fullness of His power and authority.
 Through Him, we have all we need to fulfill our original commission and thereby bring restoration to the world.

 "God created man in His own image; in the image of God He created them, male and female He created them.
 God blessed them, and said to them, 'Be fruitful and multiply; fill the earth and subdue it; have dominion over the fish of the sea, over the birds of the sky, and over every living thing that moves on the earth'" (Genesis 1:27, 28 NASB).

 God clothed Adam and Eve in His likeness and His glory and gave them authority to reign over the creation.
 It was complete perfection—the beginning of a happily ever after storybook tale.
 But like all great storybook tales, the plot thickens and the battle begins before the happily ever after comes.

 We have been created, chosen, and crowned for this climatic point in the history of creation.
 Christ in us is the “hope of glory” (See Colossians 1:27) and all creation is groaning for the revelation of the mature sons of God as expressed in the book of Romans: